TalCordova/Zefr_TC/README.md

 - `requirements.txt`: Dependencies to run the app.
 - `Zefr_DS_Tal_Cordova.ipynb`: Jupyter notebook used for training the model.

+### Data Used

+For the model development, I used [this dataset](https://universe.roboflow.com/raveesh-gupta/logo-dataset-3itmd).

 ### Setup Instructions
 1. **Clone the Repository**:
    ```bash